PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rationale.
 The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and one fresh shared scope per build.

+That pair now uses `AbsoluteFinalNormalizationAttentionContext` and two stable IDs in `passes/absolute_final_normalization_attention_orchestration.py`.
+Both owners are direct imports, every builder creates one fresh scope shared by both immutable invocations, and the fixed normalization policy plus attention rationale stay with their owners.
+The historical helper is a four-line zero- argument delegate at the same sole terminal boundary.
+The efficiency fixture now exercises the explicit runner while retaining one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.